Leighton Bracegirdle: First World War

 In August 1914, Bracegirdle enlisted in the Australian Naval and Military Expeditionary Force, serving as a staff officer in German New Guinea until the force was disbanded in February 1915.
 That month he was appointed commander of the 1st Royal Australian Naval Bridging Train and was sent to Gallipoli to prepare for the British landings at Suvla Bay in August 1915.
 His unit performed well under relentless shrapnel fire and remained at Suvla, where Bracegirdle was wounded, until the end of the campaign.
 Having constructed the piers used during the British landing, the bridging train carried out maintenance duties; assisted with the landing of troops, stores, and ammunition; and finally assisted with the evacuation in December.

 After a period in hospital suffering from jaundice and malaria, Bracegirdle returned to his unit, which was now working on the Suez Canal.
-Bracegirdle was awarded the Distinguished Service Order in June 1916 and received his third Mention in Despatches in July that year.
+Bracegirdle was awarded the Distinguished Service Order in June 1916 and received his third Mention in Despatches in July of that year.
 The bridging train remained in the Middle East, assisting with the Allied advance across the Sinai by landing stores on the Mediterranean coast, but was disbanded at the beginning of 1917.
 Bracegirdle's command ended in March and he returned to Australia having been promoted to commander.

 Post-war and Official Secretary

-Between 1918 and 1921, Bracegirdle was District Naval Officer in Adelaide.
+Between 1918 and 1921, Bracegirdle was a District Naval Officer in Adelaide.
 This was followed by a similar posting in Sydney, which he held until 1923, when he was appointed Director of Naval Reserves.
 In 1924 he received another promotion, to captain.

 Bracegirdle was appointed Military and Official Secretary to the Governor-General in 1931.
 His posting spanned the tenure of three governors-general (Sir Isaac Isaacs, Lord Gowrie, and the Duke of Gloucester).

 After a couple of extensions his retirement was overdue, and he planned to retire when the Duke of Gloucester returned to Britain in mid-January 1947.
-He remained at his post, however, to assist the Administrator of the Commonwealth Sir Winston Dugan and while a replacement Official Secretary was found.
-(The post was offered to two other serving officers, who both declined on the grounds that the salary was too low.)
+He remained at his post, however, to assist the Administrator of the Commonwealth Sir Winston Dugan while a replacement Official Secretary was found.
+(The post was offered to two other serving officers, who both declined because the salary was too low.)
 Shortly after William McKell became Governor-General, Murray Tyrrell accepted the position in March 1947.
 Bracegirdle retired from the Navy having attained the rank of rear admiral.
 After his retirement, he worked for BHP and held directorships in several other companies.
 He died on 23 March 1970 in Sydney.